 A contractor must not:

+hire, contract with, or accept as a volunteer any current employees of TWC, VR, or ILS-OIB;

-hire, contract with, or accept as a volunteer any former employees of TWC, VR, or ILS-OIB sooner than 12 months after the separation date, if the former employee will provide contracted services as defined in the VR-SFP manual and/or Texas Government Code §572.069; or
+hire, contract with, or accept as a volunteer any former employees of TWC, VR, or ILS-OIB earlier than 12 months after the separation date, if the former employee will provide contracted services as defined in the VR-SFP manual and/or Texas Government Code §572.069; or

 knowingly request or obtain confidential information from a state employee for the benefit of the contractor, personally or professionally.

-The scenarios above do not comprise a complete list of real or apparent conflicts of interest.
+The scenarios above do not make up a complete list of real or apparent conflicts of interest.
 Failure to disclose a conflict of interest can result in contract termination, disqualification from receiving a future contract, and/or recoupment of payments.

 Each contractor must have a current VR3444, Conflict of Interest Certification, on file with their contract manager and regional program specialist.

+3.3.3.1 Texas Workforce Solutions–VR Customer Providing Services to other Texas Workforce Solutions–VR Customers

+A customer is acting in a dual role when the Texas Workforce Solutions–VR (TWS-VR) customer’s IPE supports the customer:

+obtaining employment from an existing contractor to provide services to other TWS-VR customers; or

+becoming a TWC-VR contractor to provide services to TWS-VR customers.

+When the TWS-VR customer is in a dual role, for a period of 12 months following the closure of his or her case, the customer:

+is prohibited from providing services to any customer who is assigned to the customer’s same TWS-VR counselor; and/or

+may not receive service authorizations from the office to which the customer’s VR counselor is assigned.

+An exception may be granted when a VR3472, Contracted Service Modification Request, is approved for any of the following reasons:

+The customer lives in a rural or other area where no other providers are available to serve the customer(s);

+The contractor has a skill or capability that no other available and accessible provider has.
+For example, in situations where a customer is not proficient in English, the contractor speaks the customer's language as well as English.

 3.3.4 Confidentiality

 …